iqtree/iqtree.github.io/doc/Substitution-Models.md

     0.079066 0.055941 0.041977 0.053052 0.012937 0.040767 0.071586 0.057337 0.022355 0.062157 0.099081 0.064600 0.022951 0.042302 0.044040 0.061197 0.053287 0.012066 0.034155 0.069147

-(this is an example of LG matrix taken from [PAML package](http://abacus.gene.ucl.ac.uk/software/paml.html)).
+(This is an example of an LG matrix taken from [PAML package](http://abacus.gene.ucl.ac.uk/software/paml.html)).
 Note that the amino-acid order in this file is:

      A   R   N   D   C   Q   E   G   H   I   L   K   M   F   P   S   T   W   Y   V